If you’re struggling to get more leads and conversions for your small business, there’s probably a deeper problem here:

 Once you know who your target audience is, you can begin thinking about their pain points and what solution you provide.

-Once you know your audience, you can learn their pain points… and then you can strategically create a brand identity that solves them.
+Once you know your audience, you can learn their pain points… and then you can create a brand strategy that solves them.

 What does your audience want?
 What makes your company different, special, and unique?
 How do you satisfy customer needs?